Rasa-healthbot/healthbot/PROGRESS.md

    ## Week  1 :

   - All four team members from four different colleges were introduced to each other by Ankit sir .
 We decided to build a rasa chatbot .
 Rasa is an open source AI Framework for building chat and voice based virtual assistants
+- We all started gathering information about rasa framework , looked its documentation , youtube videos and discussed all the resources.